-“Trade is critical for the global economy to recover from the pandemic, but the financing shortfall makes it much harder to create jobs and growth,” said Beck.
+“Trade is critical for the global economy to recover from the pandemic, but the financing shortfall makes it much harder to create jobs and growth,” he said.

-“Moreover, the data for this study was accumulated nine months ago, before the huge spike in energy and food prices,” said Beck.
+“Moreover, the data for this study was accumulated nine months ago, before the huge spike in energy and food prices.

 “This will exacerbate the gap significantly, as each deal will use up more of what country and counterparty limits exist to support trade, reducing capacity to support other deals.

 “Importantly, energy and food consume a lot of the poor’s income, and this has to be a major concern.”